-The Hourly Support Staff is often a full time position working in an hourly capacity.
-Most commonly these positions are scheduled to have thirty-six hours one week, and forty-eight hours the next week, not all Hourly Support Staff positions work these hours.
-In this position they are required to fulfill the duties of a Direct Support Professional as described below.
-Overnight staff help to assure cleanliness of the home, complete required documentation for services provided depending on the individuals needs.
-These duties may include safety concerns and or medical needs.
+The Hourly Support Staff is often a full-time position working in an hourly capacity.
+Most commonly, these positions are scheduled to have 36 hours in one week, and 48 hours in the next week.
+Not all Hourly Support Staff positions work these hours.
+This position is entitled to benefits.

+In this position, they are required to fulfill the duties of a Direct Support Professional as described below.
+Overnight staff help to assure cleanliness of the home and complete the required documentation for services provided depending on the individual’s needs.
+These duties may include safety concerns or medical needs.

-- Adult living skills – personal hygiene, housekeeping, meal preparation and budgeting.
+- Adult Living Skills – Personal hygiene, housekeeping, meal preparation, and budgeting.

-- Social integration skills – communications, conflict resolution and social interaction.
+- Social Integration Skills – Communications, conflict resolution, and social interaction.

-- Community integration skills – resource identification and utilization.
+- Community Integration Skills – Resource identification and utilization.

-- DSP’s provide assistance with personal care including bathing, dressing and feeding as appropriate.
+- DSPs provide assistance with personal care including bathing, dressing, and feeding as appropriate.

-- DSP’s administer medication per guidelines in accordance with training.
+- DSPs administer medication per guidelines in accordance with training.

-- DSP’s develop and encourage Consumers’ integration into the community.
-DSP’s transport Consumers to community locations including (but not limited to) banks, libraries, physicians’ offices, stores and churches as appropriate.
+- DSPs develop and encourage consumers’ integration into the community.
+DSPs transport consumers to community locations including (but not limited to) banks, libraries, physicians’ offices, stores, and churches, as appropriate.

-- DSP’s provide supportive problem solving activities to assist in developing and maintaining supports as necessary.
+- DSPs provide supportive problem-solving activities to assist in developing and maintaining supports as necessary.

-- DSP’s use active listening techniques to provide emotional support conducive to Consumers’ growth and wellbeing.
+- DSPs use active listening techniques to provide emotional support conducive to consumers’ growth and wellbeing.

-- DSP’s attend staff meetings, supervision and in-service training as scheduled.
+- DSPs attend staff meetings, supervision, and in-service training as scheduled.

-- DSP’s perform other related duties as required.
+- DSPs perform other related duties, as required.

 Job Type: Hourly Support Staff

-- High school or equivalent
+Required Education: High school or Equivalent

 Required License or Certification: Driver’s License